 An officer can also request that you undergo a drug recognition evaluation by an expert.
 The assessment is extremely detailed and thorough, much more so than the field sobriety test.
 It can be used as evidence to assist in convicting you for impaired driving charges under federal law.

-The personal injury lawyers at Diamond & Diamond are there to help with your claim for compensation if you are injured in a vehicle accident caused by an impaired driver.
+Diamond & Diamond Lawyers LLP are there to help with your claim for compensation if you are injured in a vehicle accident caused by an impaired driver.
 Our 24/7 injury hotline is available at 1-800-567-HURT or you can visit our website to speak to someone now about your claim.
-Consultations are free, and we have offices are located throughout British Columbia.
+Consultations are free throughout British Columbia.